Ampato, Sabancaya and Hualca Hualca

 Chucura is low enough to be safe to go all year round.
 Temperatures usually drop below freezing at night, but as soon as the sun comes out it's not really cold anymore.
 Peru being close to the equator, it's not much colder in the dry winter months of June thru August.
 If you have a choice, you might want to avoid the rainy season, from December to March.
 That said, with snow on it, the mountain is a lot more interesting, so the ideal time would be during a dry period in, or just after the rainy season, or after an unseasonal bit of snowfall later on.

 Note: At just over 3600m, Chivay lies much lower than Nevado Chucura.

 Lizard in Quebrada Achacullo, NE of Chucura

 It's an easy hiking peak, and usually no special gear is needed.
 In the wet season there may be snow and you might need crampons - snow shoes or skies would be fine too.
 Normally there is no snow anymore in the dry season.
 I was lucky, because the wet season had seen unusual amounts of precipitation and there still was some left, which, in my opinion, makes all mountains look better.
 I carried crampons, but the snow was soft enough so I didn't need them.

-Frankly, there are no good maps of the area.
+no good maps of the area.
 The best one in existence is the Peruvian IGN sheet 2539 Chivay, 1:100 000.